 1. Is AI good or bad?

-Answer: Well, you can argue for both sides.
-AI is good because it can do repetitive or dangerous tasks that are performed by humans.
-Or you can say that it is bad because it is making us, humans, depend a lot on technology.
-There are justifications for both sides and there is no right or wrong.
+Well, you can argue for both sides.
+AI is good because it can do repetitive or dangerous tasks that humans perform.
+Or you can say that it is terrible because it makes us humans depend greatly on technology.
+There are justifications for both sides, and there is no right or wrong.

 2. Do you think machines will surpass humans?
 What will happen if this becomes true in the future?

-Answer: Again, you can answer yes or no. Yes, machines can surpass humans if they can think as humans, which looks like a reality considering the advancements in technology.
-If this happens, a lot of tasks can be performed without errors that humans make otherwise.
+Again, you can answer yes or no. Yes, machines can surpass humans if they think like humans, which is a reality considering technological advancements.
+However, since humans control AI, machines can only work in tandem and never surpass humans.
+However, since humans control AI, machines can only work in tandem and never surpass humans.
+However, since humans control AI, machines can only work in tandem and never surpass humans.
+If this happens, many tasks can be performed without errors that humans make otherwise.
 On the other hand, if machines start making all the decisions, there could be chaos in the existing systems.
-However, since humans are the ones controlling AI, machines can only work in tandem and never surpass humans.

 3. What are the AI technologies that you use every day?

-Answer: There are many AI technologies that we use knowingly or unknowingly, for example, we use Alexa/Siri which uses Natural Language Processing.
 Robots are used in many places to perform repetitive tasks.
 Drones are used to capture images from any height and direction.
 Facebook performs face and image recognition.
-Recently, there was news that UK researchers developed an AI tool (still in the research phase) to detect various types of brain injuries based on 600 different CT scans.
+We use many AI technologies knowingly or unknowingly; for example, we use Alexa/Siri, which uses Natural Language Processing.
+We use many AI technologies knowingly or unknowingly; for example, we use Alexa/Siri, which uses Natural Language Processing.
+We use many AI technologies knowingly or unknowingly; for example, we use Alexa/Siri, which uses Natural Language Processing.
+Recently, the news was that UK researchers developed an AI tool (still in the research phase) to detect various brain injuries based on 600 different CT scans.

-4. Do you believe that self-driving cars will work like human driving someday?
+4. Do you believe self-driving cars will work like human driving someday?

-Answer: With the current advancements in AI, it is only a matter of time before this happens – this could be one of the answers as true, there have been tremendous improvements in computer vision and image classification technologies.
-However, you could also argue that it is a far-fetched dream and can’t be as dynamic or accurate as human driving.
+With the current advancements in AI, it is only a matter of time before this happens – this could be one of the answers accurately; there have been tremendous improvements in computer vision and image classification technologies.
+However, you could also argue that it is a far-fetched dream and can't be as dynamic or accurate as human driving.

-5. Which one would you like to pursue – AI or data science – as a career choice?
+5. Which one would you like to pursue – AI or data science – as a career?

-Answer: Well, the answer to this wouldn’t change anything in your technical interview, the interviewer just wants to know what you think of both fields.
-AI would be more of research-based work, which will require a lot of technical expertise, whereas for data science you would need business knowledge as well.
-If the interviewer asks you subjective and opinion questions like these, remember that there is no right or wrong answer as long as you can justify your point with proper reasoning.
+The answer to this wouldn't change anything in your technical interview; the interviewer wants to know what you think of both fields.
+AI would be more research-based work, which will require a lot of technical expertise, whereas, for data science, you would need but also need business knowledge interviewer asks you subjective and opinion questions like these; remember that there is no right or wrong answer as long as you can justify your point with proper reasoning.

 6. What do you understand about AI?
 Give a simple example.

-Answer: As we discussed above, AI is the intelligence possessed by machines by imitating humans.
-AI gives the power to machines to perform certain tasks and think in the same way as humans would, in certain situations.
+As we discussed above, AI is the intelligence possessed by machines by imitating humans.
+AI gives the power to machines to perform specific tasks and think the same way humans would in certain situations.
 For example, through Natural language processing AI technology, we can communicate with machines via speech – like Alexa/Cortana/Siri can understand our queries and respond accordingly.

 7. If you were to build an AI system, what would you like to build?

-Answer: Your answer can be based on what is the one job that you probably would want to automate.
-For example, a system that would enable people to maintain social distancing norms wherever they are and alert the police if someone is violating the same.
+Your answer can be based on what is the one job that you probably would want to automate.
+For example, a system would enable people to maintain social distancing norms wherever they are and alert the police if someone violates the same.

-Drones are already doing that, but someone needs to monitor it.
-This could be a system such that users can appreciate the benefits of maintaining social distancing.
-Or you could ask for a home management system that can alert you if there is a shortage of groceries, vegetables, and other essential items at home, set up appointments, read out daily news, etc. A robot that can clean the house, chop vegetables, wash and fold clothes, etc. does seem like a reasonable system too!
+Drones are already doing that, but someone needs to monitor them.
+This could be a system where users can appreciate the benefits of maintaining social distancing.
+Or you could ask for a home management system that can alert you if there is a shortage of groceries, vegetables, and other essential items at home, set up appointments, read out daily news, etc. A robot that can clean the house, chop vegetables, wash and fold clothes, etc., seems like a reasonable system too!

 8. How is AI different from machine learning?

-Answer: Machine learning is one of the branches of artificial intelligence.
+Machine learning is one of the branches of artificial intelligence.
 Therefore, we can say that AI encompasses machine learning.
 Machine learning algorithms are used by AI technologies to solve complex problems and make decisions.
-For example, recommendation systems, traffic predictions, fraud detection, marketing automation, etc… are all AI technologies that are based on machine learning algorithms.
+For example, recommendation systems, traffic predictions, fraud detection, marketing automation, etc., are all AI technologies based on machine learning algorithms.

 9. What is the association between AI and deep learning?

-Answer: Deep learning is another branch of AI, just like machine learning, that uses various techniques to solve complex problems.
-Deep learning techniques like neural networks are used in customer research, data forecasting, pattern recognition, image classification, and recognition, etc.
+Deep learning is another branch of AI, just like machine learning, that uses various techniques to solve complex problems.
+Deep learning techniques like neural networks are used in customer research, data forecasting, pattern recognition, image classification, and recognition.

 Here is a simple diagram that helps picture the relationship between AI, ML, and deep learning (DL) .